:::

 6.2.
 Handling of samples

 6.2.2.
 At all stages of obtaining, dispatching, transporting, storing, handling, sub-sampling and testing of samples, precautions must be taken to prevent contamination, damage or deterioration which would invalidate test results.
 Handling instructions provided must be followed.
-When samples have to be stored or conditioned under specified environmental conditions, these conditions must be maintained, monitored and recorded.
-Where a sample is to be held secure, the laboratory must have arrangements for storage and security that protect the condition and integrity of the secured samples concerned.
+When samples have to be stored or conditioned under specified environmental conditions, these conditions must be established, maintained, monitored and recorded.
+Where a sample is to be held securely, the accredited member must have arrangements for storage and security that protect the condition and integrity of the secured samples concerned.

 6.2.3.
-Appropriate information relating to sampling of a seed lot must be included in the documentation sent to the laboratory, as follows;
+Appropriate information relating to sampling of a seed lot must be included in the documentation sent to the accredited member, as follows

-(a) name / identification/ signature of the sampler (or other means)
+(a) name / identification/ signature or unique identification of the sampler (or other means)

 (c) date of sampling